 That effort lives on in the BDS movement which is itself championed by Black Lives Matter, Antifa, the ANSWER/ International Action Center, and a multitude of Leftist/Progressive outfits.

-The founder of the International Action Center is former US Attorney General Ramsey Clark.
-He has provided legal defense to Nazis war criminals.
+One especially glaring example of this continuing Fascist – Left fusion can be found in the activities of the founder of the International Action Center, the former US Attorney General Ramsey Clark.
+This revered icon of the Progressive – Left provided legal defense to Nazis war criminals.

 International Action Center – giving Fascism Progressive Cover | How Ramsey Clark Championed Baltic Nazi War Criminals | Jared Israel and Nico Varkevisser – TENC